SSoelvsten/adiar/docs/core.md

 acts as a "pointer" to the node and can be constructed as follows.

 - `uid_t create_node_uid(label_t label, id_t id)`
+  Create the identifier for the node with label `label` and identifier `id`.

 - `ptr_t create_node_ptr(label_t label, id_t id)`
+  Same as the one above

 One then must use the following two functions to again retrieve the label or id from a uid.